Medical School Acceptance Rates by Race (2025): Does Ethnicity Play a Role?

 “How can I contribute to the school’s mission, diversity or otherwise?”

-In other words, your medical school admissions strategy should not change based on your personal background.
+Your medical school admissions strategy should not change based solely on your personal background.
 “Lean into” what makes you a compelling candidate so that medical schools can clearly distinguish you from the rest of the applicant pool.

 ----